sociopart1/gta-reversed/README.md

 ## gtasa-reversed
 A project to reverse Grand Theft Auto San Andreas completely, and to rewrite and document every function.

+### Discord
+[Join our discord server](https://discord.gg/P5zVn6C).
+You can request us to decompile a function for you.
+If you wish to contribute, then we'll be happy to assist you.

 #### Build Instructions
 1) Download and install latest CMake for windows from [HERE](https://cmake.org/download/).